SpoonLabs/coming/docs/extension_points.md

 b) `mineinstance`: mining of change pattern instances

-c) <class name>: class name of the analyzer to execute
+c) class name of the analyzer to execute, e.g., `myapp.core.MyClassAnalyzer`

 ## Execution modes (Analyzers to run)